Industry4.0 powered by machine learning

-Over the last 5 years, manufacturers drove massive data collection, major progress were made on the production line, however drivers of productivity (quality, time, automation, etc.) is still scarce.
+Combining human experience, real-time insights, and AI techniques, manufacturers are discovering new ways to save costs, protect their employees and increase margins.
+Over the last 5 years, manufacturers drove massive data collection and major progress has been made on the production lines, however, drivers of productivity (quality, time, automation, etc.) are still scarce.

 By 2035, AI-powered technologies could increase labor productivity by up to 40% in manufacturing.
 (Accenture and Frontier Economics)